jongpie/SimpleLightningComponents/README.md

     ```

 ## objectPropertyValue.cmp
-* Displays the specified property of any javascript object - this is helpful since Lightning does not allow you to dynamically get a property value by (like 'myObject[someProperty]')
+* Displays the specified property of any javascript object - this is helpful since Lightning does not allow you to dynamically get a property value by name (like 'myObject[someProperty]')

     `<c:objectPropertyValue object="{!v.my.complex.nested.object}" propertyName="someProperty" />`